世界で活躍するグローバル・リーダーを bimonthly (隔月ごと）にYGCでインタビューしていきます。全て英語でインタビューが記載されていますので、是非最後まで頑張って読んでいきましょう！

 - You surely faced many challenges in your varied roles as a member of the Cabinet Office, a deputy governor, a consul, and the head of an educational institution.
 How were you able to overcome the obstacles that you encountered?

 The responsibilities of a government official and the head of an educational institution are completely different.
 As a bureaucrat, complaining or expressing dissatisfaction never got me anywhere when facing a difficult situation.
 I found that it was best not to get excessively stressed about problems without immediate solutions.
-Instead, I would treat myself with good food and engage in things I enjoyed, and returning to work refreshed enabled me to explore new solutions.
+Instead, I would treat myself with good food, engage in things I enjoyed, and then return to work refreshed, enabling me to explore new solutions.
 As President of Showa Women’s University, I again struggled due to my limited experience in the educational field.
 I then began to look for a staff member or two who were willing to acknowledge and support me.
 From there on, each time I was able to successfully complete a small project, my circle of supporters grew.